openfun/marsha/docs/env.md

 - Required: No
 - Default: 4

+### P2P settings

+#### DJANGO_P2P_ENABLED

+A boolean indicating whether the P2P live feature is enabled or not.

+- Type: boolean
+- Required: No
+- Default: False

+#### DJANGO_P2P_STUN_SERVER_URLS

+A comma-separated list of STUN server URLs to use for P2P live.

+- Type: comma-separated list of strings <br> ⚠️ *ITEMS MUST NOT INCLUDE ANY COMMAS* as commas are used to separated items.
+- Required: No
+- Default: []

+#### DJANGO_P2P_WEB_TORRENT_TRACKER_URLS

+A comma-separated list of web torrent tracker URLs to use for P2P live.

+- Type: comma-separated list of strings <br> ⚠️ *ITEMS MUST NOT INCLUDE ANY COMMAS* as commas are used to separated items.
+- Required: No
+- Default: []

 ### Grafana settings

 Graphana is a web-based analytics tool for monitoring and visualizing metrics.